 Everyone has a story.
 Some are pretty average and some are captivating and extraordinary.
 Mine falls into the “pretty average” category.
-But, even in my simple little life, extraordinary faith, hope, and love have made me who I am today.
-My name is Wendy, and this is my testimony.
+But, even in my simple little life, extraordinary faith, hope, and love have shaped who I am today.

-Though loving and supportive, I was raised in an environment where there seemed to be an unwritten rule to avoid conversation about divisive topics.
-When it came to things like emotions, opinions, money, politics and religion, it was best to leave things unsaid.
-So, as an adult, my understanding about God was very limited.
+Though loving and supportive, I was raised in an environment with an unwritten rule to avoid conversation about divisive topics.
+When it came to things like money, politics and religion, it was best to leave things unsaid.
+So, as an adult, my understanding about God and knowledge of the Bible was very limited.
 I viewed church-going, Bible-believing Christians as a narrow-minded group.
-Yet, even though I had negative ideas about the Christian life, for some reason I always felt a pull towards God and the Bible.
-I wondered if He was real and admired the passion in the lives of people who believed He was.
+Yet, even though I had negative ideas about the "Christian life", I always felt a pull towards it.
+I wondered if God was real and admired the passion in the lives of people who believed He is.

-The majority of my questions surrounded, “What is this whole God, Bible, Christian, Jesus thing; and why should I believe it?”
-To answer them, we began to read the Bible together.
-And, after several invitations, I even decided to attend a Sunday morning church service with him.
+I've always been a science girl, it just makes sense to me.
+It is predictable and orderly so naturally my first questions surrounded nature.
+To answer them, Colin and I began to read Case for a Creator by Lee Strobel along with the Bible.
+My curiosity grew and, after several invitations, I even decided to attend a Sunday morning church service.
 To my surprise, I actually felt welcomed!
 No one judged me or made me feel ashamed, embarrassed or uncomfortable.
-On the contrary, they seemed excited that I was asking so many questions, and encouraged me to ask more!
+On the contrary, they seemed excited that I was asking so many questions, and, again, encouraged me to ask more!

 Soon, my preconceptions and skepticism began to fade.
 I started attending church with Colin regularly.
 One Sunday, I remember looking around and thinking, “Wow!
 These people actually believe all of this stuff.”
-These people are not a bunch of blind and ignorant sheep.
-They are highly intelligent people who choose to believe in Jesus Christ as their Savior, and humbly live their lives to honor Him.
+Contrary to what I thought of Christians in the past, these people were not a bunch of narrow-minded ignorant sheep.
+They were highly intelligent people who choose to believe in Jesus Christ as their Savior, and humbly live their lives to honor Him.
 Being a Christian to them means obediently living a deeply rooted, whole-life conviction, that every single word of the Bible is 100% true.

 On September 21, 2013, I made the decision to believe.
 I finally accepted Jesus’ grace.
 By faith, I was all in!
 In that moment, I knew it was all real.
 Everything the Bible says and everything that Christ followers believe … it is all real!
 That was the very moment of my salvation.

 God loves us.
 His love for us is unconditional, intentional, limitless, steadfast and eternal.
 He loves me.
 He saved me.
 And I didn’t even know that I needed saving!
 Grace is part of love, and being a recipient of God’s grace has lead to a total transformation in my life.
 Oh, the amazing grace I have experienced since that day I knelt by my bed and said, “Yes” to Him!

 The best part ...

 John 3:16 says, “For God so loved the world that He gave His only Son, that whoever believes in Him should not perish but have everlasting life.”
-If you are breathing and reading this, you are “whoever” so know this: God loves you!
+If you are breathing and reading this, you are “whoever” and God loves you!

 After saying yes to Jesus, my life, a life that I thought was pretty good, got even better!
 Once we say yes to Jesus, He gives us the Holy Spirit who lives within us and slowly begins to transform our hearts and lives.
 He refines and reforms us.
 Empowers and engages us.
 He gives us joy beyond circumstance, faith over fear, hope in the midst heartache and love unlimited!

-The Bible is an open book and anyone who has experienced the love and grace of Jesus is an open book too.
-If you aren’t ready to reach out and ask someone in person, Got Questions is a great online resource for answers.
-You are more than welcome to email us at firstname.lastname@example.org too.
-It would be our honor to share more about the limitless love of Jesus with you.
+If you don't feel comfortable asking someone in person, Got Questions is a great online resource for answers.
+You are more than welcome to email me.
+It would be my sincerest honor to share more about the limitless love of Jesus with you.